simplesvg/icons/collections.md

-# List of icon libraries
+# List of icon collections